 In terms of availability, you can pretty much choose from thousands of 1080p laptops in the market.
 There is an abundance of 1080p laptops that get released every year, with the latest and greatest hardware, so you’ll have no problem choosing one that suits your needs.

-Thanks to the growing popularity of 4K resolution, the number of 4K laptops have been rising in recent years.
+Thanks to the growing popularity of 4K resolution, the number of 4K laptops has been rising in recent years.
 You can also choose from hundreds of different 4K laptops, from different manufacturers.
 Surely, you’ll be able to find one that fits you as well.

 The pricing of 4K and 1080p laptops is a tricky subject.
 The contrast in pricing between 1080p and 4K laptops is quite vast.
 1080p laptops are known to be very cheap, you can get a decent one for everyday tasks for around $400, while a decent 4K laptop will cost you at least $1000.
 A solid 1080p laptop budget will start at around $1000, while a solid 4K laptop will be priced at around $2000.